rhysbowden/NestBin/README.md

-# BEBin
+# NestBin
-An R package for simulation correlated binary random variables with varying prevalences and the block exchangeable (nested exchangeable) correlation structure.
+An R package for simulation correlated binary random variables with varying prevalences and the nested exchangeable (a.k.a. block exchangeable) correlation structure.